Commercial Septic System Dos & Don'ts

 - Do not flush any trash or chemicals.
 This includes solvents and oils, which can kill the microorganisms that are vital to the functionality of your septic system.

 - Avoid discharging water softener backwash into your tank.
-The high levels of chlorides can destroy good bacteria.
+The high levels of chloride can destroy good bacteria.

 - Do not plant trees in the septic system area.
 Water-loving, deep rooting plants can wreak havoc on your system.